EdDataScienceEES/tutorial-orla03/index.md

 You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-orla03" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.

 Having a basic understanding of `ggplot2` will be super beneficial.
 However, do not worry if you are only a beginner with R language, we will address each step as we make our way through this tutorial.

+<a name="section1"></a>

+## 1. Introduction to Confidence Intervals

+## Why do we want to find confidence intervals?

+Confidence intervals often help data scientists make informed decisions based on the data we are working with, this allows deeper understanding of their next steps and why data has been modelled in a specific way.

+## How do we begin our approach to finding a suitable confidence interval?

+We want to first find a linear model suitable to the research question we are addressing.

 The data we will be using to begin with is a dataset built into the `ggplot2` library in R.
 Let's load the package and get a basic understanding of the data.